asanchezyu/AndroidSupportLibrarySamples/README.md

 Example with the new element developed by google development team at the 23.3.0 version of Android Support V4.

+# Transitions
+Example for transitions between activities and fragments.
+![transition]

 # License
     Copyright 2016 Alejandro Sánchez